stojkovicv/Streaming-Analytics-CMCD-CMSD/README.md

 This will spin up the docker-compose configuration in a project called `cmcd`.
 You can test by running `docker ps`.

 You can send GET request `http://localhost:8080/cmcd-njs/testProcessQuery?CMCD=bl%3D21300` to check that the cmcd server is up and running.
-See `cmcd-server/tests.http` for more excamples.
+See `cmcd-server/tests.http` for more examples.

 ### 🎉 Stream
 Open the `stream-client/index.html` file in you browser, the streaming should start automatically.